1Password/solutions/migration/README.md

 ### Handling nested folders

 Note that 1Password does not have the concept of nested vaults.
 If you have nested LastPass folders, they will be created as their own 1Password vault, and will be a sibling to their parent.
-Vault names reflect the original hierarchy and will have a name similar to `parent/child`
+Vault names reflect the original hierarchy and will have a name similar to `parent\child`

 ### Limitations